 Her story is also a reminder that the retelling of personal stories can be very painful.

 I was involved with the editing of Tears of the Moon, by Guo Sheng, which tells the story of Guo Sheng’s high-profile family living through the Cultural Revolution in China.
 Guo Sheng is not the author’s real name, and there is no trace of her identity in the book.
 She was living in New Zealand, but was deeply afraid of recriminations against her family still in China.
-This serious affected the outcome for the book, because it became impossible to market it.
+This seriously affected the outcome for the book, because it became impossible to market it.
 That was a huge disappointment for her.
 At the time I remember we had discussions about whether she was too paranoid about this – but we New Zealanders living in our security, and often our naivety, have no right to make any kind of call about this.
 Earlier this year we had a Chinese man staying with us for a week – 40ish, well-educated – and I talked to him about this book.
 I asked him if Guo Sheng’s fears were justified, and he said, absolutely.

 All of this was a reminder to me that stories don’t always come lightly.
 They may also come with risk, and courage.
 But in all the projects I’ve been involved in, there’s been a shared passion, to shift people’s heads, to create better understanding.
 And personal stories do this.